-New riding schools, stable buildings or other equestrian facilities, or extensions to such facilities, will be permitted where they meet all the following criteria:
+New riding schools, stable buildings or other equestrian facilities, or extensions to such facilities, will be permitted where they meet all the following criteria;

-- a.
-There is no significant effect on important landscape or nature conservation interests or any adjacent residential area - The vehicle movements generated by any new building should be able to be safely and efficiently accommodated on the existing road network without detriment to the character of the local area - c.
-Bridleways, byways or other usable off-road routes in the vicinity are designed to accommodate horse riders - d.
-Sufficient land is available for grazing and exercise where necessary - e.
+a.
+There is no significant effect on important landscape or nature conservation interests or any adjacent residential area b.
+No alterations to vehicular highways in the area are required The vehicle movements generated by any new building should be able to be safely and efficiently accommodated on the existing road network without detriment to the character of the local area c.
+Bridleways, byways or other usable off-road routes in the vicinity are designed to accommodate horse riders d.
+Sufficient land is available for grazing and exercise where necessary e.
 There is no significant effect on the setting of designated or non-designated heritage assets.